oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/jacobi/README.md

 ## Purpose

-The `jacobi` sample is a DPC++ application which solves a hardcoded linear system of equations `Ax=b` using the Jacobi iteration.
+The `jacobi` sample is a DPC++ application that solves a hardcoded linear system of equations `Ax=b` using the Jacobi iteration.
 The matrix `A` is `n x n` sparse matrix with diagonals [1 1 4 1 1], and vector `b` has a format `[6 7 8 ...
 8 7 6]^T`.
 Thus, the solution vector `x` has a form of `[1 1 ...
 1]^T`.

 The program `jacobi-fixed` computes vector `x` correctly, while `jacobi-bugged` returns an incorrect result.
-With the debugger you can put a breakpoint in and outside of the kernel, step through the code, and check the values of local variables.
+With the debugger, you can put a breakpoint in and outside of the kernel, step through the code, and check the values of local variables.
 Use these features to find places in `jacobi-bugged` where the program does not behave as it was intended.